-• 1 X Community Member.
+• 1 X Community Member (currently vacant - pending volunteer recruitment).

 The MEMPC membership complies with the specific requirements defined under the EMLA Act.

 Further information pertinent to the Wangaratta Municipal Emergency Management Planning Committee (MEMPC) are per the Terms of Reference contained in the Appendix of this plan.